jtrauntvein/cross-platform-build/README.md

 * document (string, required): Specifies the name of the LaTex source document.
 In the case that the project consists of multiple source documents that are all included in the same source, the name of the single source must be the one specified.
 * defines (object[], optional):  Optionally specifies a collection of macros that should be defined for the LaTeX compiler.
 Each object in this array must contain a "name" string property that defines the name of the macro and must also contain a "body" string property that defines the body of that macro.
 If this parameter is specified, any macros will be generated in the command line for pdflatex.
 * check_output (object, optional): Optiionally specifies an object that has an "inputs" property of type string[] and an "outputs" property of type string.
 If this parameter is specified, the target function will first check to see if any of the specified inputs have a newer modified time than any of the specified outputs and will prevent the execution if these time stamps indicate that the target is up to date.
-* options (object, optional): Should specify the options structure that is passed as a parameter into the makefile.js module function.
+* options (object, required): Specifies the options parameter passed to the makefile.js entry-point.

 The return value for this function will be the object that was created to track the target.